ABC (band): Traffic: 2007–2015

-In 2009 ABC toured the US as the headliner of the 2009 'Regeneration Tour', which also featured Terri Nunn of Berlin, Wang Chung and Cutting Crew.
+In 2009, ABC toured the US as the headliner of the 2009 Regeneration Tour, which also featured Terri Nunn of Berlin, Wang Chung and Cutting Crew.

 In June, July and August 2011, ABC performed at a few locations around the UK as well as Las Vegas, Nevada.
-In October 2011, ABC performing dates in Melbourne, Australia.
+In October 2011, they performed dates in Melbourne, Australia.

-On 19 July 2012, Fry was made an honorary Doctor of Music at the University of Sheffield for his contribution to music over more than thirty years.
+On 19 July 2012, Fry was made an honorary Doctor of Music at the University of Sheffield for his contribution to music over more than 30 years.
 The following day his daughter Nancy received her degree from the Department of Sociological Studies from the same university.

 On 1 March 2013, ABC appeared in Dubai, UAE, in the '80s Rewind' concert with Rick Astley, Heaven 17, Howard Jones and T'Pau.

 In June 2014, it was revealed that a dozen early tapes had been discovered of rare remixes and unheard songs from ABC's first three albums.
 These were returned to Martin Fry who was delighted, but unsure as to what he would do with them.
 According to Classic Pop, the rediscovered songs include "a 'That's It Folks!' mix of 'So Hip It Hurts' from Zillionaire.
 From Beauty Stab, reams of early studio takes have come to light including one song, 'You and Me', that never made the final album.
 From The Lexicon of Love era, the band's own, pre-Trevor Horn demos of 'All of My Heart' have come to light, along with a reel entitled '4 Ever 2 Gether – The Outtake, Starring Martin Fry as Ken Dodd'".